Afudu/P11_OpenClassroom/README.md

   * Additional functionalities.

-All the bug fixed and feature added have been created in a separate branches following the naming convention:
+All the bugs fixed and features added have been created separate branches, following the naming convention:
 ````<feature/bug>/descriptive-name````.

 ## Requirement